 The Executive Directors assess the performance of the operating segments based on a measure of segment results.
-This measurement basis excludes the effects of depreciation, share of loss of a joint venture, finance income, finance costs and income tax expense from the operating segments.
+This measurement basis excludes the effects of depreciation, share of profit of investments accounted for using the equity method, finance income, finance costs and income tax expense from the operating segments.
 Other information provided, except as noted below, to the Executive Directors is measured in a manner consistent with that in the consolidated financial statements.